mpstewart1/cs207_matthew_stewart/coursework.md

 * 4 = Poor / did not finish
 * 2 = Very Poor / little to no attempt.
 * 0 = Did not participate / did not hand in

+The point system for the final project will be made explicit in the project rubrics (see the [project page](project.md) for details).

 ## Lecture Format